IELTS Exam Pattern 2023 - Explore Section-wise IELTS Exam Format, Marking Scheme & Duration

 The topics covered in the Writing component of the exam are appropriate for undergraduate and graduate students applying to universities.

 Task 1 - The test taker has 60 minutes to do both assignments.
-The first job takes 20 minutes, while the second takes 40 minutes.
+The first task takes 20 minutes, while the second takes 40 minutes.
 A candidate must write a summary of at least 150 words of a table, graph, or procedure in Task 1 of the IELTS Academic Module.
 A candidate must compose a letter of at least 150 words for Task 1 of the IELTS General Training Module.

 Task 2 - The Academic and General Training Modules Task 2 asks you to write an essay of at least 250 words.
 Candidates will be required to respond to an issue, argument, or point of view in an essay.
 Ensure that you formally respond to the task.

-IELTS Test format – Speaking
+IELTS Test Format – Speaking

 The candidate's spoken English is observed during the speaking portion, and each test is documented.